 This is our lens equation.
-For the calculation of the lens map we now employ the solutions for $\vartheta(\lambda)$ and $\varphi(\lambda)$ calculated in Sections~\ref{Sec:Theta} and \ref{Sec:Phi}.
-We express the constants of motion in Eqs.~(\ref{eq:Soltheta}), (\ref{eq:Coefftheta}) and (\ref{eq:solphi})-(\ref{eq:Minotilde}) by Eqs.~(\ref{eq:CoME})-(\ref{eq:CoMK}).
+For the calculation of the lens map we now employ the solutions for $\vartheta(\lambda)$ and $\varphi(\lambda)$ calculated in Secs.~\ref{Sec:Theta} and \ref{Sec:Phi}.
+We express the constants of motion in Eqs.~(\ref{eq:Soltheta}), (\ref{eq:Coefftheta}), and (\ref{eq:solphi})--(\ref{eq:Minotilde}) by Eqs.~(\ref{eq:CoME})--(\ref{eq:CoMK}).
 Now we choose $\lambda_{O}=0$ and thus the only thing left to do is to eliminate the unknown $\lambda_{L}<\lambda_{O}$.
-We can calculate it from the radius coordinates of the observer $r_{O}$ and the radius coordinate $r_{L}$ at which the light ray intersects with the two sphere $S_{L}^{2}$.
+We can calculate it from the radius coordinate of the observer $r_{O}$ and the radius coordinate $r_{L}$ at which the light ray intersects with the two-sphere $S_{L}^{2}$.
 For this purpose we separate variables in Eq.~(\ref{eq:EoMr}) and integrate.
 Now we have to distinguish two different types of lightlike geodesics.
 The first type of lightlike geodesics has a turning point at the radius coordinate $r_{\mathrm{min}}=r_{1}$.
 In this case $\lambda_{L}$ becomes

-The second type of lightlike geodesics does not have a turning point and is propagating in radial direction outward.
+The second type of lightlike geodesics does not have a turning point and is propagating in the radial direction outward.
 In this case $\lambda_{L}$ reads